eberteogam/CSM/README.md

 # Orchard 2.1.7 Local Environment Setup for SMC Employees on SMC-Issued Laptops (Admin Needed for Install, Not Build)

-- This guide provides step-by-step instructions to set up a local development environment for Orchard 2.1.7 on a Windows system using NuGet Packages.
-Note that while the software can be installed without admin privileges, certain steps may require admin access.
+- This guide walks SMC employees through setting up a local Orchard 2.1.7 development environment on SMC-issued Windows laptops using NuGet packages.
+While building the project doesn't require admin privileges, installation steps do.

 ### Development guidelines
 - The main branch of the repository is the `dev` branch.
 Always start your development branch from there and open your pull requests targeting this branch, unless instructed otherwise (e.g., it's part of a larger feature development).